 - Human Resources / Administration

-It is best to notify your coworkers and supervisor at as close to the same time as possible so that people hear the news directly from you instead of from others.
+It is best that your coworkers and supervisor hear the news directly from you.

 How to Give Official Notice of Resignation

 You want notify your supervisor of your resignation in person, if possible.
 Have your written resignation ready to give to your supervisor or email your letter of resignation to your supervisor immediately after notifying them of your resignation in person.

 You want to be clear, concise, and respectful in your letter of resignation.
 You do not have to give a reason for your departure.
 The letter of resignation will be placed in a permanent file.
 If you ever apply for another job in the federal government, the new hiring agency can see your previous letter of resignation.
 You should not express frustration or anger in your letter of resignation.

 There are a few points you definitely do want to include in your letter: